Steve Gibb: Early life

 Gibb was born in London, England, and raised in Miami, Florida, the first-born son of Barry Gibb and Linda Gibb.
 At the age of three, he began playing piano, but when he was about thirteen he decided he would like to play guitar.
-After attending a Van Halen gig he was inspired to work harder at the instrument.
+After attending a Van Halen gig, he was inspired to work harder at the instrument.

-Career
+Music career

 1980s

 On 14 October 1988, Gibb and nine other students at The Lear School in Miami performed their first concert.
 The students performed at lunchtimes and for special events at the school.

 That same year Gibb and friends formed their own band, which was indecisively christened NNY for No Name Yet.
 Later they would settle on the name ZEX, and in February of that year they landed a gig at Woody's, a Miami club owned by the Rolling Stones' guitarist Ronnie Wood.
 Later in the year Gibb would work as a guitar technician on the Bee Gees One For All tour.

 1990s

 In 1991, after being his father's guitar technician for two years, Gibb enrolled in a music school in Miami where he got his degree.
 He began writing songs, the first of which was a solo effort, "Whiskey Jam".
 Other songs penned during this time were "Shadow of Your Dreams" with Emerson Forth and Deniz Kose.
 "Hole in My Soul" was also co-written with Kose.
 The song "Ren and Stevie" was co-written with Middle Ear Studio engineer, Scott Glasel and his girlfriend, Amanda Green.
-This song was a take off on the Nickelodeon cartoon series Ren and Stimpy.
+This song was a take-off on the Nickelodeon cartoon series Ren and Stimpy.

 In 1992, Gibb and others including Forth, formed a metal band, SkilletHead, which performed the club circuit in and around Miami.
 That year Gibb also made occasional appearances as a guitarist backing the Bee Gees.
 In February 1997, Gibb joined The Underbellys.
-This five piece band included Billy Velvet (lead vocals), Joel Dasilva (guitarist), Sean 'Evil' Gerovitz (bass), Randy Blitz (drums) and Gibb on guitar.
+This five-piece band included Billy Velvet (lead vocals), Joel Dasilva (guitarist), Sean 'Evil' Gerovitz (bass), Randy Blitz (drums) and Gibb on guitar.
 The band played venues including the Viper Room in Los Angeles and Don Hills in Greenwich Village.
-The Underbelly's, including Gibb, recorded for Columbia Records with Pat DiNizio of The Smithereens as their record producer.
+The Underbellys, including Gibb, recorded for Columbia Records with Pat DiNizio of The Smithereens as their record producer.
 This did not result in a recording contract, and the band split up.
 In November 1997, Gibb performed live with his father and uncles for their 'One Night Only' concert in Las Vegas.
 He also toured with the Smithereens between 1997 and 98.